False Positive Drug Test: What Food and Medications To Blame?

 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

-Strangely enough, common food items or medications might be the reason you had a false positive drug test.
+Strangely enough, common food items or medications might be the reason that one had a false positive drug test.
 Discover in detail about who are the real culprits.

-Firstly, a false positive drug test can be a devastating news for you, your family members and friends.
-Furthermore, It can take its toll on your professional and social life as well.
-Therefore, learning about its causes will help you take necessary precautions before you finally go for a drug test.
+Firstly, a false positive drug test can be a devastating news for patients and their families and friends.
+Furthermore, It can take its toll on the professional and social life as well.
+Therefore, learning about its causes will help to take necessary precautions before one finally goes for a drug test.

-You may need to have drug abuse tests at your college, workplace or to fulfill certain legal requirements.
+One may need to have drug abuse tests at college, workplace or to fulfill certain legal requirements.
 Usually, these tests analyze the urine sample.
 However, the doctor may ask for other specimens like saliva, hair or blood.

 Drug abuse tests detect the presence of amphetamines, cannabinoids, cocaine, heroin and phencyclidine in the specimens.
 Regrettably, no drug test can have 100% accuracy.
-As a result, you might end up having a positive result for drugs you did not take.
+As a result, one might end up having a positive result for drugs they did not take.

-In addition, a number of food items and some prescription or OTC medicines can also turn the test results against you.
+In addition, a number of food items and some prescription or OTC medicines can also turn the test results against a patient.

-A false positive drug test means you get a positive result for the drug but in reality, you didn’t take it.
+A false positive drug test means that one gets a positive result for the drug but in reality, they didn’t take it.

-You might be wondering how it is possible for to test positive if you haven’t taken any drugs.
+One might be wondering how it is possible for to test positive if one haven’t taken any drugs.